Migrate from Jenkins

 Remember that it may take some time to adapt to the new platform, and be prepared to address any issues or challenges that arise during the migration process.
 We recommend you gather feedback from your team members on their experiences with Buildkite, so you can continually optimize your setup.

-If you need further assistance or have any questions, please don't hesitate to reach out to support.
+If you need further assistance or have any questions, please don't hesitate to reach out to support at support@buildkite.com.
 We're here to help you use Buildkite to build your dream CI/CD workflows.

-After configuring Buildkite Pipelines for your team, you could get actionable insights from the tests running in pipelines using Test Analytics.
+After configuring Buildkite Pipelines for your team, you could get actionable insights from the tests running in pipelines using Test Engine.